theo-armour/theo-armour.github.io/snippets/snippets/chrome-console.md

 getEventListeners($('selector'))

-4. Monitor Events
+## 4. Monitor Events

-5. Find the Time Of Execution of a Code Block
+## 5. Find the Time Of Execution of a Code Block

-console.time( 'myTime' ); //Starts the timer with label - myTime
+console.time( 'timer 1' ); //Starts the timer with label - myTime

 for(var i=0; i < 100000; i++){
   2+4+5;
 }

-console.timeEnd('mytime'); //Ends the timer with Label - myTime
+console.timeEnd( 'timer 1' ); //Ends the timer with Label - myTime

 //Output - myTime:12345.00 ms

-6. Arrange the Values of a Variable into a Table var myArray=[{a:1,b:2,c:3},{a:1,b:2,c:3,d:4},{k:11,f:22},{a:1,b:2,c:3}] console.table(myArray)
+## 6. Arrange the Values of a Variable into a Table

+var myArray=[{a:1,b:2,c:3},{a:1,b:2,c:3,d:4},{k:11,f:22},{a:1,b:2,c:3}]
+console.table(myArray)